This guidance for charities explains the the automatic disqualification rules.

 We have produced sample declarations that you can use:

-- is received from both prospective trustees and relevant senior managers.
-Your charity will need to check which, if any, posts qualify as senior manager positions under the new rules
+- is available for both prospective trustees and relevant senior managers.
+Your charity will need to check which, if any, posts qualify as senior manager positions under the rules

-- asks them to confirm that they are not disqualified under the current and new automatic disqualification rules
+- asks them to confirm that they are not disqualified under the automatic disqualification rules

 It is up to your charity to decide when, in its recruitment process, to ask for a declaration from an appointee or candidate about disqualification.
 It can be done after a preferred candidate has been identified, at the final stage of the recruitment process, and alongside other appropriate pre-appointment checks.